cea-wismar/SES_Tbx_Matlab/README.md

 the second layer of the SES cannot be pruned.

 - Next to the built-in examples more examples are in the directory "more_examples".
-This directory is not part of the released version.
 In this directory a documentation for some of these examples is placed.

 - Different from older versions, current release allows to define subtrees under multi-aspect nodes.